Michael Wilkes (academic)

-(Francis) Michael Wilkes (born 1941 - 2015) was a British academic, former Lord Mayor of Birmingham, and former Chancellor of Birmingham City University.
+Francis Michael Wilkes (1941–2015) was a British academic, former Lord Mayor of Birmingham, and former Chancellor of Birmingham City University.

 Background

 Michael Wilkes was born in Brettell Lane, Amblecote, Stourbridge, in 1941.

 Wilkes was educated at St Philip's Grammar School in Birmingham.
 He graduated from the University of Birmingham with the degrees of BSocSc and PhD.

 Wilkes has been an Emeritus Professor of Birmingham University since 2002.
 He was Professor of business investment and management at Birmingham University from 1991 to 2002.
 He was formerly lecturer and then senior lecturer at Birmingham University.
 Wilkes had secondments to Aston University and to Northwestern University in the USA.